onramper/docs/docs/index.md

 # The Widget
 The widget can be easily implemented on your app/wallet, so you can focus on getting users, instead of having to integrate multiple fiat gateways yourself.
 The widget can be integrated in as little as 5 minutes.
-It is possible to customize the widget to only show certain currencies, payment methods etc. You can also automatically insert the user's public key, and change the widget's colours to match your site/app.
+It is possible to customize the widget to only show certain currencies, payment methods, etc. You can also automatically insert the user's public key, and change the widget's colours to match your site/app.

 · <a href="https://widget.onramper.com" target="_blank">Try the widget for yourself.</a>
 · [Customize and integrate the widget.](https://docs.onramper.dev/widget/)